mutahhirkhan/TOC-App/README.md

 Later on this product will gradually turn into multi vendors digital market.

 ### competitors
 We will be a solid competatorfor the big fishes like [Naheed](https://www.naheed.pk/), [Airlift Express](https://www.airliftexpress.com/).
 Both of these are single Vendor digital market.
-Competating with the best enchances your product a 100 x better than investing your own mind in how to enhance.
+Competing with the best will enchance our product a 100 x better than investing your own mind in how to enhance.

 ### Stakeholders